michaelabrt/minuit-vscode-theme/README.md

 # Minuit ![](images/moon.png)

-Minuit is a Visual Studio Code theme inspired by [Dan Abramov's Overreacted](https://overreacted.io/) color scheme, with less, even softer colors.
-You will also get Minuit Soft with lowered contrast.
+Minuit is a Visual Studio Code theme inspired by [Dan Abramov's Overreacted](https://overreacted.io/) color scheme, which was itself based on [Sarah Drasner's Night Owl](https://github.com/sdras/night-owl-vscode-theme/) syntax theme.
+You will also get Minuit Soft with lowered contrast (which is still a work in progress and is likely to change).

 ## Minuit